 Justice James Iredell stated during the Debate in North Carolina Ratifying Convention (26 July 1788):

-The final insurance for the cultivation of Liberty was established through the Amendment process.
-The framers realized that they had not achieved everything they wanted.
-They also wanted to ensure that as Liberty grew, it could also be protected through expansion of the Constitution.
-By offering the Amendment process, these expansions of Liberty could become permanent.
+An additional insurance for the cultivation of Liberty was established through the Amendment process.
+The framers believed that as society matured in Liberty, the people would be more capable of self-governance and need less government.
+They wanted to ensure that as Liberty grew, it could also be protected through peaceful modification of the Constitution.
+By offering the Amendment process, the expansions of Liberty could become permanent.
 The Amendment process prevents the Constitution’s interpretation to be based upon the whim of the current culture.
 Without the process of permanently amending the Constitution, the people of this nation would be subject to temporary interpretations.
 The prevailing party or culture would beget a conservative interpretation today, a liberal interpretation tomorrow, a socialist interpretation the next… subjecting the people to an ever-vacillating standard and leaving the people never really knowing the security of their rights.

 It is unquestionable that slavery was detested by many at the formation of our Constitution; only revisionists are served by denying this truth.
 But the formation of the union was essential to the preservation of Liberty and the end of slavery.
 Without the union these independent, sovereign States would be able to continue the practice of slavery without any national consequence.
-The Constitution did not preserve slavery, it was the source of its demise.
+The Constitution did not preserve slavery, it was crafted to be a weapon wielded for slavery’s demise.

 It is to be hoped, that by expressing a national disapprobation of this trade, we may destroy it, and save ourselves from reproaches, and our posterity the imbecility ever attendant on a country filled with slaves.
 James Madison, Import Duty on Slaves, House of Representatives 13 May 1789